-When "USB Sleep and Charge function" is Enabled in TOSHIBA Hardware Setup, the "USB Wakeup function" does not work for compatible ports.
+"When "USB Sleep and Charge function" is Enabled in TOSHIBA Hardware Setup, the "USB Wakeup function" does not work for compatible ports.
 The Wakeup setting (function to allow the Wakeup) check box will be displayed on the Device Manager and even though you can change the settings the "USB Wakeup function" will not work.
-If you want to use the "USB Wakeup function," attach the mouse or keyboard to a USB port that does not have the "USB Sleep and Charge function"-compatible icon ( $\checkmark$ ).
+If you want to use the "USB Wakeup function," attach the mouse or keyboard to a USB port that does not have the "USB Sleep and Charge function"-compatible icon ( $\checkmark$ ); if you have a non-Sleep and Charge USB port available.